Yni-Viar/scp-939-AI/README.md

 # scp939

-SCP-939 AI sample in Godot Engine 3
+SCP-939 AI sample in Godot Engine 4 Beta 3

 It has some bugs: SCP-939 can float on air